DavidLivingstoneHini/grealishpage/README.md

 ## How to run

-First of all clone repo on your local machine [StackBlitz](http://stackblitz.com/)
+First of all clone repo on your local machine [https://github.com/DavidLivingstoneHini/grealishpage]($ git clone https://github.com/DavidLivingstoneHini/grealishpage)

 Or..